radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 - drop_user.sql - Drops the log table user and schem1.
   Note: for some databases the file is empty.

-This section describes generating and executing the scripts in the Classic Control Panel > Synchronization tab.
+This section describes generating and executing the scripts to configure the database changelog connector for real-time persistent cache refresh.
 The following steps assume the database backend has a changelog table that contains changed records that need to be propagated to destinations.
 The changelog table must have two key columns named `RLICHANGETYPE` and `RLICHANGEID`. `RLICHANGETYPE` must indicate insert, update or delete, dictating what type of change was made to the record. `RLICHANGEID` must be a sequence-based, auto-incremented `INTEGER` that contains a unique value for each record.
 The DB Changelog connector uses `RLICHANGEID` to maintain a cursor to keep track of processed changes.

 To configure the database changelog connector for real-time persistent cache refresh: